A Poisson allocation of optimal tail: Introduction

+where the equation follows from Theorem 13 in \cite{HP} (the claim that $\xi_0$ is a so-called nonrandomized extra head scheme).

+The objective in the setup of the cited papers is again to obtain a rule with optimal tail bound, this time for the random variable $\llvert \xi _0\rrvert $.
+Our setup is stronger than this one, meaning that for any allocation rule $\omega\mapsto\psi_\omega$ the tail probability $\P [\diam(\{0\}\cup\psi_\omega(0))>R \mid 0\in\omega]$ is greater than or equal to $\P[|\xi_0(\omega, \psi_\omega)| > R]$, hence any upper bound on the decay of the former (as in Theorem~\ref{main}) implies an upper bound on the decay of the latter (as in \cite{HHP}).
+To see this, set $\phi=\psi$ and apply~(\ref{coupling}), so that we have

-where the last equation follows from Theorem 13 in \cite{HP}, which verifies that $\xi_0$ is a nonrandomized extra head scheme.
-In fact, imagine an allocation rule when most cells consist of ball-like pieces of almost unit volume, and a small extra piece far away from this one.
-For such an allocation, the quantity on the left of (\ref{coupling}) decays fast, while on the right we may have slow decay.
+In fact, the current setup is strictly stronger: imagine an allocation rule when most cells consist of ball-like pieces of almost unit volume containing the corresponding center, and a small extra piece far away from this one.
+For such an allocation, the quantity on the left of (\ref{coupling}) would decay quickly, while on the right we could have slow decay.